 Abstract

 Human islet antigen reactive CD4+ memory T cells (IAR T cells) from peripheral blood have been studied extensively for their role in the pathogenesis of autoimmune type 1 diabetes (T1D).
 However, IAR T cells are rare, and it remains poorly understood how they affect T1D progression in the pancreas.
 Using single cell RNA-sequencing coupled with a multiplexed activation induced marker (AIM) enrichment assay, we identified paired TCR alpha/beta (TRA/TRB) T cell receptors (TCRs) in IAR T cells from the blood of healthy, at-risk, new onset, and established T1D donors.
-Using TCR sequences as barcodes, we measured infiltration of IAR T cells from blood into pancreata of organ donors with and without T1D.
+Using TCR sequences as barcodes, we measured infiltration of IAR T cells from blood into pancreas of organ donors with and without T1D.
 We detected extensive TCR sharing between IAR T cells from peripheral blood and pancreatic infiltrating T cells (PIT), with perfectly matched or single mismatched TRA junctions and J gene regions, comprising 34% of unique IAR TCRs.
 PIT-matching IAR T cells had public TRA chains that showed increased use of germline-encoded residues in epitope engagement and a propensity for cross-reactivity.
 The link with T cells in the pancreas implicates this new class of autoreactive IAR T cells from blood during the prediabetic phase with T1D progression.

 Introduction